alex-stephens/personal-site/_posts/2020-08-26-generative.md

     </div>
 </p>

-The addition of colour not only makes the patterns much more interesting to look at, but differentiates them even further from each other.
-The beauty and complexity of the final artwork disguises the simplicity of the building blocks - a statement that is true of the simple patterns seen in this post, and also of generative art as a whole.
+The addition of colour not only makes the patterns much more interesting to look at, but differentiates them even further from each other, taking us further and further from the basic tiles we started with.
+The beauty and complexity of the final artwork disguises the simplicity of the building blocks - a statement that is true of the simple patterns seen in this post, but also, I think, of generative art as a whole.